-Capital leases included in governmental activities includes a capital lease of a fire truck and a police crusier.
-Capital leases for business-type activities includes the lease of two police cruisers and a general obligation lease for park improvements.
-The schedule of future minimum lease payments on the capital lease as of June 30, 2020 is as follows:
+Capital leases included in governmental activities include a capital lease of a fire truck and a police cruiser.
+Capital leases for business-type activities include a general obligation lease to provide funding to the City for improvements.
+The schedule of future minimum lease payments on the capital lease as of June 30, 2021 is as follows: